simon387/structural-patterns-presentation/README.md

 ## preview

-you can see these slides on https://gitpitch.com/simon387/structural-patterns-presentation/master?grs=github&t=moon
+you can see these slides on this [link](https://gitpitch.com/simon387/structural-patterns-presentation/master?grs=github)